 - Ability to effectively report information to supervisor and outside agencies for action.

 Knowledge, Skills and Abilities

-- Excellent interpersonal skills and ability to effectively interact with co-workers to give and receive work direction
+- Excellent interpersonal skills and ability to contribute to a positive team culture

 - A demonstrated commitment to high professional ethical standards and a diverse workplace

 - Ability to effectively communicate with mobile radios